hgautam/kube-deployment-strategies/blue-green/single-service/README.md

 # Lets manually test one of the pods by port-forwarding it to our local cluster
 # Select one of the newly created pods and run the following command on a terminal window:
 $ kubectl port-forward go-app-v2-58f7cbc964-vrd5q 8081:8080
 # On a separate terminal window, type the following command:
 $ curl http://localhost:8081
 Host: go-app-v2-58f7cbc964-vrd5q, Version: v2.0.0

+# alternative way
+# list all pods with ip addresses
+$ kubectl get po -o wide
+# pick the ip of pod running version 2 and run a little test
+kubectl run busybox --image=busybox --restart=Never -it --rm -- wget -O- http://172.17.0.8:8080

-# After successfully validating version 2, we can switch the traffic to version 2 by patching
+# After successfully validating version 2, we can switch the traffic to version 2 by editing service resource
+# and change the version to 2
+$ kubeclt edit svc go-app
+# validate if the service is pointing to new version
+kubectl describe svc go-app | more
+# Alternatively patching can be applied
 # the service to send traffic to all pods with label version=v2.0.0
 $ kubectl patch service go-app -p '{"spec":{"selector":{"version":"v2.0.0"}}}'